I’ve been trying to configure my Hotmail account (which is now Outlook.com) in Outlook 2013 via EAS but I get the following error:

 Update 2: Sadly, this issue has popped up again for some accounts.
 Unfortunately, rolling out a fix for this issue probably won’t happen before beginning Q2 2014 due to the preparations for the release of Service Pack 1 for Office 2013.

 For now, contact Microsoft support by phone and they will be able to help you cleaning up the sync list (obviously, no support charges will apply).
+There is also a form you can fill out linked in KB2802703 but calling is more direct.

 This issue is also actively being monitored on the Outlook.com servers and most affected accounts will be reset automatically.
 Therefor, trying to set up your account again after 1 or 2 days often will work as well.